aristov/htmlmodule/readme.md

 // rest of your code including `htmlmodule` imports
 ```

-- shim bundle is used in [unit-testing](#user-content-testing) environments
+- ["global script" distribution](#user-content-globalscript) is shim-charged out of the box.

-- ["global script" distribution](#user-content-globalscript) includes shim bundle out of the box
+Shim bundle is used in [unit-testing](#user-content-testing) environments.

 ## [API documentation](//aristov.github.io/htmlmodule/api)